 What should I avoid after receiving Zinplava?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Zinplava side effects

-- shortness of breath
+shortness of breath (even with mild exertion).

-Common side effects that may happen up to four weeks after receiving Zinplava include:
+Common Zinplava side effects may include:

-There may be other side effects that are not listed above.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Other drugs may interact with bezlotoxumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.